GUDHI/TDA-tutorial/README.md

 ### 1 - Simplex trees and simpicial complexes

 TDA typically aims at extracting topological signatures from a point cloud in $\mathbb R^d$ or in a general metric space.
 By studying the topology of a point cloud, we actually mean studying the topology of the unions of balls centered at the point cloud, also called offsets.
 However, non-discrete sets such as offsets, and also continuous mathematical shapes like curves, surfaces and more generally manifolds, cannot easily be encoded as finite discrete structures.
 [Simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex) are therefore used in computational geometry to approximate such shapes.

 A simplicial complex is a set of [simplices](https://en.wikipedia.org/wiki/Simplex), they can be seen as higher dimensional generalization of graphs.
 They are mathematical objects that are both topological and combinatorial, a property making them particularly useful for TDA.
+The challenge here is to define such structures that are proven to reflect relevant information about the structure of data and that can be effectively constructed and manipulated in practice.
 Below is an exemple of simplicial complex:

 ![title](Images/Pers14.PNG)